chauvu/chauvu.github.io/README.md

 # Data science portfolio by Chau Vu
-This portfolio is a combination of notebooks I created for my data science projects.
+This portfolio is a combination of notebooks I have created for my data science projects.

 ## Web Scraping